Morse Code includes:

 Types of Morse key

-The various types of Morse key are outlined and detailed below.
+Further details of all these types of Morse key are given below.

 Straight Morse key